Ramoreik/HTB-CTF-CyberApocalypse-2023-writeups/web/traptrack.md

 We have to find out how this queue and our data is consumed.

 There is a `worker` folder, included with the sources.
-It is a completely separate python process, that seems to consume and execute the objects added to the queue.
+It is a completely separate python process, that consumes and executes the healthchecks added to the queue.

 Let's analyze its source a bit.

-The config section seems interesting:
+The config section is interesting:

 ```python
 config = {